Gastrointestinal oncology

 Colon and rectal carcinomas

-Colon and rectal cancers are usually treated by surgically removing the affected section of bowel.
+Colon and rectal carcinomas can usually be removed endoscopically as long as they are limited to the surface of the bowel.
+Otherwise, surgical removal is the treatment of choice as long as the disease is localized.
 In certain stages of the disease, adjuvant chemotherapy is recommended after surgery to minimize the risk of recurrence.
 In advanced stages, neoadjuvant chemotherapy or radiotherapy may also be used to shrink the tumor before surgery.
-Early detection through regular check-ups is particularly important in order to increase the chances of recovery.
-In the metastatic situation, differentiated targeted molecular or immunotherapies are now available, which can be individually tailored and combined with chemotherapy or used as the sole treatment.

 Bile duct carcinomas